15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 Benefits of Sermorelin Therapy: What the Research Shows

-The treatment benefits of sermorelin derive from its power to restore more youthful patterns of growth hormone secretion, which in turn starts the GH-IGF-1 axis across multiple organ systems.
-Decades of clinical research have documented gains in body makeup, physical performance, sleep architecture, cognitive function, and markers of body health.
+The treatment benefits of sermorelin derive from its ability to restore more youthful patterns of growth hormone secretion, which in turn activates the GH-IGF-1 axis across multiple organ systems.
+Decades of clinical research have documented improvements in body composition, physical performance, sleep architecture, cognitive function, and markers of metabolic health.
 What separates sermorelin from anecdotal wellness claims is the depth of controlled clinical evidence supporting these outcomes.

 Body Composition and Muscle Mass

 Growth hormone regulates skeletal muscle growth both directly and through IGF-1-mediated pathways.
-A randomized controlled trial by Khorram and colleagues published in the Journal of Clinical Endocrinology and Body function in 1997 showed that long-term sermorelin use to age-advanced men and women greatly increased skin thickness and lean body mass.
-Vittone et al. reported in a 1997 study that single nightly sermorelin injections in healthy elderly men improved aerobic reserve in forearm muscle and enhanced measures of muscular strength, suggesting that even modest sermorelin dosage protocols can produce measurable functional gains.
+A randomized controlled trial by Khorram and colleagues published in the Journal of Clinical Endocrinology and Metabolism in 1997 showed that long-term sermorelin administration to age-advanced men and women significantly increased skin thickness and lean body mass.
+Vittone et al. reported in a 1997 study that single nightly sermorelin injections in healthy elderly men improved aerobic capacity in forearm muscle and enhanced measures of muscular strength, suggesting that even modest sermorelin dosage protocols can produce measurable functional gains.

 Fat Loss and Metabolic Enhancement